-Canadian travellers will need to obtain an ETIAS visa waiver before travelling to Greece (or any of the other countries in the Schengen Area) after the implementation of the new European Travel Information and Authorization System (ETIAS) in 2021.
+Canadians will need to obtain an ETIAS visa waiver before travelling to Greece (or any of the other countries in the Schengen Area) after the implementation of the new European Travel Information and Authorisation System (ETIAS) in 2022.
 The online application will only take a matter of minutes to fill out.

-The ETIAS authorization for Europe is an electronic visa waiver that has been designed to strengthen the security of the region.
+ETIAS is not a visa, it is an electronic visa waiver that has been designed to strengthen the security of the region.
 The system will allow applicants from eligible countries to be screened using security databases such as Interpol and Europol.

 There have been a number of high-profile terrorist attacks in recent years and an ETIAS visa waiver for Europe will aim to prevent more in the future.
 Both travellers and local Europeans will be safer because of ETIAS EU.